PentiaLabs/generator-helix/readme.md

 > yo helix:add [ProjectName] [VendorPrefix]

-### Modifying the add project generator
+## Modifying the add project generator

+### Global Template folder

+The **Template** folder contains all the files and folders that are copied to the project folder that is created.

 By default, the **Template** folder for the add generator is at the following path:

 `C:\Users\[username]\AppData\Roaming\npm\node_modules\generator-helix\generators\add\Templates`

-The **Template** folder contains all the files and folders that are copied to the project folder that is created.

-It is possible to define a solution specific **Template** folder so it is possible to achieve the following:
+You can modify any file in this folder to meet your specific requirements, but it will affect **ALL** projects.

+### Solution Specific Temaplte

+What if you **don't** want to change the template for **ALL** sitecore solutions, but only for a specifc sitecore solution for example you want to do the following

 * Add/Remove files
 * Add/Remove folders
 * Modify file contents

+It is possible to define a solution specific **Solution Template** folder.

-To override the default folder, add a folder called **helix-template** to the **solution root**.
+To override the default **Template** folder - add a folder called **helix-template** to the **solution root**.

 Then all files will be copied from the solution specific **helix-template** folder instead of the default folder using the `copyTpl` function in yeoman.